astronomo94/astronomo94.github.io/README.md

 In June 2023 I was member of the LOC of the _Copernico @50_ workshop in Asiago.
 In July 2024 I was a volunteer at the 2024 European Astronomical Society Annual Meeting in Padova.
 In March 2025 I was member of the LOC of the _Celebrating 20 years of Swift Discoveries_ conference in Florence.
-I'm member of the LOC of the conference "An Extraordinary Journey Into The Transient Sky: from restless progenitor stars to explosive multi-messenger signals" which will be held in Padova on 1-4 April 2025.
+I was a member of the LOC of the conference "An Extraordinary Journey Into The Transient Sky: from restless progenitor stars to explosive multi-messenger signals" which was held in Padova on 1-4 April 2025.

 In February 2024 I was a tutor at the [2023 NEON Observing School](https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/NEON2023/) for PhD students.